 Health Equity and Prosperity

-The “Health Equity And Prosperity—An American Freedom and Justice Movement” project, which will launch at a meeting at the historic Lincoln Cottage in Washington, D.C. on May 11, 2016, is one of the Robert Wood Johnson Open Box Projects.
+To explore these questions, IAF gathered a range of partners and launched the “Health Equity And Prosperity—An American Freedom and Justice Movement” project at a meeting at the historic Lincoln Cottage in Washington, D.C. on May 11, 2016.
 The Cottage is the site where President Lincoln wrote the Emancipation Act.
-For the May meeting, it will host leaders who can articulate a vision to compel action across sectors with strategy to address disparities.
-This will be followed by a larger convening at the University of Maryland, College Park, on August 4-5, 2016, where hundreds of leaders from different sectors and communities will develop strategies for systems change and devise action plans for activating health equity networks in specific action areas, including health care, education, employment, housing, and community development.
+This was followed by a larger convening at the University of Maryland, College Park, on August 4-5, 2016, where hundreds of leaders from different sectors and communities developed strategies for systems change and devised action plans for activating health equity networks in specific action areas, including health care, education, employment, housing, and community development.
+Lastly, in April 2017 we held a meeting with business executives and key anchor organizations already working on business engagement with population health, wellbeing and equity as a community-based strategy.

 Culture of Health Equity Network